 - Jennie Forster was Edmond’s first librarian, opening the first library in their pioneer grocery store with books she brought on their journey into Edmond, I.T.

-When he was 77 years old he took a 10 month long trip, by horse and wagon, revisiting the Civil War battlefields where he fought.
-He visited 10 states on his journey.
-Aaron Fretz made the Run to Edmond in 1889 by train, was a civic leader, mechanic and organizer of the local G.A.R.
+A Civil War veteran born in Pennsylvania, Aaron Fretz made the Run to Edmond in 1889 by train.
+He was a civic leader, mechanic, and organizer of the local G.A.R.
 Post.
-Fretz survived the Civil War and lived to the age of 95, helping the Red Cross in the First World War effort before his death in 1935.
 In 1918, the Oklahoman reported that Fretz still possessed the claim stake flag he used in 1889 to stake his claim.
 It was yellowed and with the hand written letters “Taken – Center 160 acres – A. Fretz.”
 Fretz brought the first Minister to Edmond, helping to build the first church and establishing the first free public school in Edmond.
 Fretz died in the Union Soldiers Home of Dayton, Ohio on January 29, 1935, buried in the Union Soldier’s cemetery there.
 Fretz Street in Edmond is named for him.
-The above photograph was taken by Charles Dake.
+The cabinet card photograph to the right was taken by Charles Dake.

 - Helped build the first Catholic Church